 Mindfulness comes more naturally for some than others, but the good news is that it can be developed.
 Practice these 3 exercises throughout each day and in time you’ll notice the improvement.

 If you are looking for more on mindfulness and strengthening your Emotional Intelligence, take a look at our 6 part series we’ve written here.
-Or for an in-depth, personalized workshop on developing your Emotional Intelligence, join us on June 20, 2016 in Bloomington, MN.
+Or for an in-depth, personalized workshop on developing your Emotional Intelligence, join us for one of our Public Workshops.